Working with server

 });

-This lets you control which columns cards appear in, based on other fields.
+This way, you can group cards into columns based on other fields.

 Example

-Here's a snippet showing how to use server-side logic to group two or more statuses into a single column in real time:
+Here’s a snippet showing how to set up the server to group two or more statuses into a single column in real-time: